 If these hairs have been tweezed, waxed or threaded at all, this knocks the hair growth cycle completely out of sync.
 As these hairs have effectively been ‘ripped’ out taking epidermal skin with them and creating a follicular bleed (ever tweezed a hair then noticed a blood spot?) these follicles will be super-nourished by this blood which feeds the hair-growing stem and germ cells.
 Both the hormonal influences and follicular stimulation produce bigger and stronger hairs which become resistant to treatment.

 Individual follicles are treated precisely with electrolysis which cauterises the blood supply, stem cells and germ cells which are all responsible for growing hair.
 The aim is to perform effective electrolysis treatments to both reduce the time of appointments and extend the time between each appointment.
 Most clients are recommended weekly or fortnightly treatments for the first 2-3 months.
 This time-frame allows hairs which were previously tweezed to regrow and allows us to see what extent of growth must be dealt with.
-It can come as quite a surprise to clients that the 10-15 or so hairs they were repeatedly tweezing are closer to 100-150 in number.
-Within 6-9 months the majority of clients will find their appointments have both reduced in time and are spaced further apart.
-After a year or so, the monthly appointments have almost halved in time.
+(It can come as quite a surprise to clients that the 10-15 or so hairs they thought they were repeatedly tweezing are closer to 100-150 in number) Within 6-9 months the majority of clients will find their appointments have both reduced in time and are spaced further apart.
+After a year or so, the monthly appointments have almost always halved in time.
 We aim to get to the stage where clients don’t require set appointments and only contact us when they feel an individual need.

 Of course, each person is unique, as is their hair growth which is why your appointment schedule is created and adapted just for you.